cranrob/home_vpn/README.md

 You will need to forward UDP Port 51820 (or the port you selected during setup) to the IP address of your Raspberry Pi.

 ## Step 8: Install the Wireguard VPN Client on your devices and configure them
-1. Wireguard Client is available for Windows, MacOS, IOS, Android, and manhy other platforms.
+1. Wireguard Client is available for Windows, MacOS, IOS, Android, and many other platforms.
 Check [the wireguard site](https://wireguard.com/install) for links.
 2. On phones, you can add a configuration using the option "Create from QR Code"
 3. On computers, you have to "Import tunnel from file" and give it the configuration file generated  in the previous step.